victor-rds/docker-etebase/README.md

 ### _Using uWSGI with HTTPS_

-If you want to run EteSync Server HTTPS using uWSGI you need to pass certificates or the image will generate a self-signed certificate for `localhost`.
+If you want to run Etebase Server HTTPS using uWSGI you need to pass certificates or the image will generate a self-signed certificate for `localhost`.

-By default EteSync will look for the files `/certs/crt.pem` and `/certs/key.pem`, if for some reason you change this location change the **X509_CRT** and **X509_KEY** environment variables
+By default Etebase will look for the files `/certs/crt.pem` and `/certs/key.pem`, if for some reason you change this location change the **X509_CRT** and **X509_KEY** environment variables.